A Complete Travel Guide to the Harz Mountains: 9 Best Things to Do in Germany’s Secret Adventure Wonderland

 Depending on how you look at it, the Harz Mountains are either located in the middle of everything or the middle of nowhere (in the good sense!).

-The Harz is situated directly in the middle of Germany with easy autobahn access from several big cities, but it’s far away enough to make its visitors feel completely at ease – and give that special far-away-from-urban-life atmosphere that city-dwellers often so desperately need.
+The Harz is situated directly in the middle of Germany with easy autobahn access from several big cities.
+Still, it’s far away enough to make its visitors feel completely at ease – and give that special far-away-from-urban-life atmosphere that city-dwellers often so desperately need.

 Technically, the Harz Mountains are located in the three states of Lower Saxony, Saxony-Anhalt and Thuringia.
 The region stretches for approximately 100 kilometres from west to east and 32 kilometres from north to south.